Thanks, we'll contact you soon.

-There are many factors that lead to successful software products: expertise, organization, communications, agility, etc. It takes the right combination of people, process, and technology to bring a piece of sophisticated software together successfully.
-But what is the real “secret sauce” that makes all of this work?
-What does it really take to create elegant digital products that customers can’t wait to buy?
+But what is the authentic “secret sauce” that makes all of this work?
+What does it take to create elegant digital products that customers can’t wait to buy?
 You might be surprised by the answer.

-Self-organizing teams are a cornerstone for Agile development and the key to success in building the foundation for software development projects, both short and long-term.
+Self-organizing teams are a cornerstone for Agile development and the key to success in building the foundation for short- and long-term software development projects.
 But what exactly do we mean when we say self-organized?
 According to one organization's definition:

-"At the simplest level, a self-organizing team is one that does not depend on or wait for a manager to assign work.
+"At the simplest level, a self-organizing team does not depend on or wait for a manager to assign work.
 Instead, these teams find their own work and manage the associated responsibilities and timelines."

 As important as they are, self-organizing teams come with plenty of hurdles.
 Two main hurdles are described below.